event4u-app/data-helpers/starlight/src/content/docs/guides/migration-from-spatie.md

 - **Similar API** - Familiar methods and patterns
 - **More Features** - 18 conditional attributes for fine-grained control
-- **Framework Independent** - Works with Laravel, Symfony, and plain PHP
+- **Framework Independent** - Works with Laravel, Symfony and plain PHP
 - **Backward Compatible** - Easy to migrate incrementally
 - **Validation Caching** - Built-in caching for better performance